arubislander/subsonic-snap/README.md

     $ sudo snap set subsonic-arubislander host=192.168.1.10 port=8080 context-path="/subsonic" max-memory=450

-The service needs to be restarted to pick up the new settings:
+The service no longer needs to be restarted to pick up the new settings.
+But if you want to:

     $ sudo snap restart subsonic-arubislander